remic33/auto_dockerignore/README.md

 # auto_dockerignore

-bash script for making .dockerignore using git and .gitignore
+Bash script for making .dockerignore using git and .gitignore

+## Usage

+Simply put the file in your project root and run bash docker_ignore_maker.sh